syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 * [`Checkbox`](../check-box/getting-started) component for boolean type.

-Also, you can customize model of the `GanttColumn.EditType` component through the `GanttColumn.Edit.params`.
+Also, you can customize model of the `GanttColumn.EditType` component through the `GanttColumn.EditorSettings`.

 The following table describes cell edit type component and their corresponding edit params of the column.